 Our products and services are designed to be compatible with numerous industry standards.
 In many cases, these industry standards have numerous associated patents known generally as standard essential patents ("SEPs").
-Over time, SEP owners have increasingly turned away from licensing their SEPs through patent pools, preferring to license their portfolios directly.
-This has increased the number of licensors (since the patents are not pooled) and increased the time, cost, and difficulty of SEP licensing.
+Traditionally, SEP patents have been licensed through large patent pools allowing licensees, such as Roku, to take a single license for the majority or even all of the patents relevant to a particular technology.
+Over time, this model has shifted to smaller pools and individual licensors, increasing the time, cost, and difficulty of SEP licensing.
 If we are unable to obtain a license to a necessary SEP on commercially reasonable terms, or at all, or find a suitable substitute technology that complies with the industry standard, our customer and partner relationships, as well as the competitiveness of our products and services, and our business may be harmed.
 See also "We must continue to innovate and develop new and existing products and services to remain competitive, and new products and services expose our business to new risks."